DREAM-TEAM-ULPGC/stage_2/README.md

 # Stage 2 – Professionalization of the Java Project

 ## Introduction
 This project corresponds to Stage 2 of the DREAM-TEAM-ULPGC initiative.
 Its goal is to professionalize the development of a distributed Java-based system, following clean architecture and microservices design principles.
-The repository includes multiple independent services (control, ingestion, indexer, and search), each responsible for a specific domain, providing modularity, scalability, and maintainability.
+The repository includes multiple independent services — control, ingestion, indexer, and search — each responsible for a specific domain, providing modularity, scalability, and maintainability.
 This stage focuses on production-quality code, integration between services, proper testing, and full documentation of the system.

 ## Repository Structure
 The repository includes the following modules: